MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/portal-health.md

 # Creating and launching a healthy SharePoint portal

-A portal is the default SharePoint site for your company.
-In large organizations there could be several of these.
+A portal is a SharePoint site where your default landing page(s) for your company is created.
+Large organizations could have several portals.
 If you expect more than 20% of your users within your organization to access the page, you should consider that a portal page.

 This shouldn't be confused with a team site your department uses to collaborate and share documents within your team.